brentp/echtvar/README.md

 ##### annotate

 annotate a VCF with an echtvar file and only output variants where `gnomad_af` from the echtvar file is < 0.01.
-Note that multiple echtvar files can be specified.
+Note that multiple echtvar files can be specified and the `-i` expression is optional and can be elided to output all variants.

 ```
 echtvar anno \